-Beth Kingery, J.D., MBA Michael Pacheco
+Michael Pacheco

-Title IX Coordinator/Compliance Officer Deputy Title IX Coordinator
+Deputy Title IX Coordinator

-ADM 203 Director of Human Resources
+Director of Human Resources

-(606) 218-5344 Laughlin Cottage (adjacent to Armington)
+Laughlin Cottage (adjacent to Armington)

-bethanybowersock@upike.edu (606) 218-5216
+(606) 218-5216

 michaelpacheco@upike.edu

 HISTORY AND INTRODUCTION

 Elizabeth Akers began her short-lived nursing career in the late 1920's when the Methodist Hospital (now PMC) housed its own nursing school.
 It was a time when nursing students were not allowed to be married or have families of their own.
 Before she completed her training, she met William Ernest Elliott, who she married on the front porch of the old hospital, which is now the site of the Allara Library.
 Because of his vision to see his late wife's memory instilled in the lives of those who loved nursing as much as Elizabeth did, the Elizabeth Akers Elliott Nursing Program (associate degree) was established in 1983 at what was then known as Pikeville College.